There's no 'I" in team: Tips for successful inter-professional education

 This can be done by working with various departments to develop simulations that engage all professions.
 When health care providers from different professions work together they come to realize the value of other professions.
 IP communication improves patient safety because providers are more likely to speak up if something doesn't feel right.

 Check out a powerful YouTube video that promotes the importance of communication and listening to the patient.
 Sue Sheridan lost her husband and has a permanently disabled son because of lack of communication and not listening to the patient.

-Tip #3: Be calm and respectful.
-If another provider raises his\her voice to you in a confrontational way say, “I heard you, you don"t need to raise your voice."
+If another provider raises his\her voice to you in a confrontational way say, “I heard you, you don't need to raise your voice."
 Use closed loop communication to let the leader know that you heard and to confirm that you heard correctly.
 Thank all participants at a mock code for taking the time to learn and work with others.
 Respect, appreciation, and even a smile can go a long way toward enhancing mutual respect.

-Consideration #3: Prebriefing and debriefing.
 In order to promote effective debriefing it is essential to establish the ground rules, such as those used in crew resource management.
 All are allowed to speak up.
-Avoid the trap of the “highest ranked" participant inadvertently shutting down the debriefing by stating something like, “We don"t have any problems with teamwork."
+Avoid the trap of the “highest ranked" participant inadvertently shutting down the debriefing by stating something like, “We don't have any problems with teamwork."